frtennis1/am115-baby-names/README.md

 imitation model and using it to

 1. performing algebraic analysis on its implications for variance over time
-2. confirming these analysis by running numerical simulations that contrast possible paths of name popularity this model predicts vs what we observe.
+2. confirming these analyses by running numerical simulations that contrast possible paths of name popularity this model predicts vs what we observe.

-Both analysis concur that this model is insufficient to explain the boom-bust cycles that we observe in name popularity over time.
+Both analyses concur that this model is insufficient to explain the boom-bust cycles that we observe in name popularity over time.

+### Saturday Nov 4

+Francisco started the write-up including sketching out the outline and writing up some of the stylized facts being taken away from inspection of the data.

 Data Source
 -----------